Zutki/openJ2D/README.md

 - Proper Javadoc documentation

 ## Info
-The version that is provided with each class indicated the version of the file, not the version of the game it's meant for Minecraft2D uses some of the following libraries:
+The version that is provided in class files indicate the version of the game it was developed for Minecraft2D has some of the following dependencies:
-- LWJGL
 - Log4j2
 - slf4j

-The implementation of LWJGL that is used is built for Linux, (since I use Linux as my primary OS) windows builds will be available (once the game actually works)
-Although I will not be able to test if the Windows builds work :p
+The render engine used by MC2D is built on Swing and AWT.
+The engine attempts to solve speed issues caused by these libraries by running all rendering tasks in a separate thread.

 ## Mod Loader Information
 The mod loader will have some limitations that may later get solved.